shravi24/Getting-Started-With-Enarx/README.md

 At first, you should get familiar with the community and ask questions if have any.
 Enarx has a great community and you will surely be at ease after the inital jitters.

 For joining the Chat check out the [Community chat](https://chat.enarx.dev/).

+If you have any questions, feel free to contact [Nick Vidal](https://twitter.com/nickvidal) and all the community members.
+They are some of the most amazing people I have ever met.

 To get started in contribution, check out the below links.